-In 2011 Gary Heminger was appointed CEO of Marathon Petroleum Corporation (NYSE:MPC).
-First, this article will compare CEO compensation with compensation at other large companies.
-Next, we'll consider growth that the business demonstrates.
-And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
+Gary Heminger has been the CEO of Marathon Petroleum Corporation (NYSE:MPC) since 2011.
+This report will, first, examine the CEO compensation levels in comparison to CEO compensation at other big companies.
+After that, we will consider the growth in the business.
+And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
 This method should give us information to assess how appropriately the company pays the CEO.

 How Does Gary Heminger's Compensation Compare With Similar Sized Companies?

-According to our data, Marathon Petroleum Corporation has a market capitalization of US$40b, and pays its CEO total annual compensation worth US$20m.
-(This figure is for the year to December 2018).
-That's just a smallish increase of 0.7% on last year.
+According to our data, Marathon Petroleum Corporation has a market capitalization of US$39b, and paid its CEO total annual compensation worth US$20m over the year to December 2018.
 While we always look at total compensation first, we note that the salary component is less, at US$1.7m.
-We took a group of companies with market capitalizations over US$8.0b, and calculated the median CEO total compensation to be US$11m.
-(We took a wide range because the CEOs of massive companies tend to be paid similar amounts - even though some are quite a bit bigger than others).
+We further remind readers that the CEO may face performance requirements to receive the non-salary part of the total compensation.
+When we examined a group of companies with market caps over US$8.0b, we found that their median CEO total compensation was US$11m.
+There aren't very many mega-cap companies, so we had to take a wide range to get a meaningful comparison figure.

 Is Marathon Petroleum Corporation Growing?

-Overall this is a positive result for shareholders, showing that the company has improved in recent years.
+This demonstrates that the company has been improving recently.
+A good result.
 The combination of strong revenue growth with medium-term earnings per share improvement certainly points to the kind of growth I like to see.
-It could be important to check this free visual depiction of what analysts expect for the future.
+You might want to check this free visual report on analyst forecasts for future earnings.

 Has Marathon Petroleum Corporation Been A Good Investment?

-I think that the total shareholder return of 58%, over three years, would leave most Marathon Petroleum Corporation shareholders smiling.
+Most shareholders would probably be pleased with Marathon Petroleum Corporation for providing a total return of 34% over three years.
 As a result, some may believe the CEO should be paid more than is normal for companies of similar size.

-We compared total CEO remuneration at Marathon Petroleum Corporation with the amount paid at other large companies.
+We examined the amount Marathon Petroleum Corporation pays its CEO, and compared it to the amount paid by other large companies.
 We found that it pays well over the median amount paid in the benchmark group.

 Importantly, though, the company has impressed with its earnings per share growth, over three years.
 Even better, returns to shareholders have been plentiful, over the same time period.
 Considering this fine result for shareholders, we daresay the CEO compensation might be apt.
-CEO compensation is one thing, but it is also interesting to check if the CEO is buying or selling Marathon Petroleum (free visualization of insider trades).
+Shareholders may want to check for free if Marathon Petroleum insiders are buying or selling shares.